jaredcobb/ccb-core/README.txt

 1. Upload the entire plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. You'll find a settings page under Settings > Church Community Builder Core API
+1. You'll find a settings page in a sidebar menu titled "CCB Core API"
 1. Enter your Church Community Builder software subdomain
 1. Enter your Church Community Builder API credentials
 1. Enable the synchronizations you'd like